RicardoRibeiroRodrigues/teckhacker-iac/README.md

 - **Efficient Deployment:** The CI/CD pipeline streamlines the deployment process, reducing downtime and minimizing the window of vulnerability.
 - **Scalability and Consistency:** Terraform's IaC approach allows for seamless scaling of infrastructure, ensuring consistency across environments.

-The Hacker Technologies Project represents a comprehensive approach to building and maintaining a secure, monitored, and efficiently managed web application environment.
+This Project represents a comprehensive approach to building and maintaining a secure, monitored, and efficiently managed web application environment.
 Through the integration of these technologies, the project aims to establish a robust foundation for the site's operations while mitigating potential security risks.